elBukkit/MagicPlugin/MIGRATION.md

 # Migration Notes

+## 4.9

+ * Haste, health regen and hunger regen were removed in place of potion effects.

 ## 4.8.5

  * The worth_items list in config.yml has changed to "currency", and the format is different.